alecjacobson/gabuzome.github.io/docs/rewritten-history.md

 ### Troubleshooting

-If you are getting the following error when trying to clone a repository:
+You may get an error similar to the following when trying to clone a project repository with a submodule pointing to a commit of libigl before **_14 October 2018_**:

 ```
 Submodule 'libigl' (git@github.com:libigl/libigl.git) registered for path 'external/libigl'